 Picture frame tattoos have had a following for a while, but there are so many ways to personalize them that no two truly look the same.
 This design uses heavy blackwork and line work to create a simple but beautiful frame tattoo.

 Behind The Ear Tattoo

 Sometimes a tattoo is all about expressing your love for something permanently.
 If you want something small but meaningful, behind the ear is a great placement idea—it’s intimate but intriguing.

 For fans of wave tattoos that want something a bit more minimal, this design is a great idea.
 Both featured waves are different shapes to add an interesting element, and the small dots vary the design so it’s not just one line.

 Geometric Hand Tattoo

-If you like the look of henna tattoos but wish they were more permanent, consider getting a geometric hand tattoo.
-Geometric doesn’t have to mean crisp, straight lines; this design uses curves and dots for the same—but softer— effect.
+If you like the idea of a beautiful repeating pattern, consider getting a geometric hand tattoo.
+Geometric doesn’t have to mean crisp, straight lines; this vortex design also uses curves for a creative, realistic effect.

 A cherry tattoo has a slew of meanings, but when mixed with a fun and intimate placement like this one, it tends to have a more fun and surface-level meaning.
 The colors make it feel whimsical, but the lack of black outline also gives it a sense of realism.